 - Why are you leaving your current role?

 - If applicable, what is your notice period?

 - Can you give me more detail on your previous role and how the skills are transferable?

 Typically, companies conduct telephone interviews to be able to shortlist the number of candidates who have applied.

 In terms of time-saving, phone interviews can be helpful.
 However, typically this isn’t the only interview stage, as it doesn’t allow both parties to communicate as effectively as needed.
 When a role is on the table, both the candidate and company need to ensure they’re moving forward with the correct person.

 How many candidates get phone interviews?

-This is all dependant on demand for the role.
+This is all dependent on the demand for the role.
 Also, how many candidates the employer feels are suited to the task.
 The employer might start with fifty phone interviews and only take ten candidates to the second interviewing stage.